 Sitting in traffic, breathing in the fumes of engine exhaust, and wanting nothing more than a faster way to work or home is very frustrating.
 We certainly understand and empathize with everyone that must endure a daily commute.
 No one wants to be “packed like lemmings in shiny metal boxes” with the “rush hour hell to face.”

 Unfortunately, the average American commute has been steadily increasing since the 1980’s.
 In 2015, the average commute was 26.4 minutes, a 24 second increase from the previous year.
 While this may not seem like much, it translates to more than three extra hours in the car over the course of a year.
 And this time also costs you money – more wear and tear on your car and more gasoline at the pump.

-At Driving2Save, we would like to help commuters make the best of a bad situation by offering driving tips that will save you money, protect your health and our planet and save you some time.
+What can you do to improve your commute?
+At Driving2Save, we would like to help commuters make the best of a bad situation by offering simple driving tips that will save you money, protect your health and our planet and save you some time.
 For those who are willing to consider lifestyle changes – ranging from small changes to fairly large ones – we offer additional suggestions to help you save time and money (and improve your quality of life).

 - Before you leave for work, get your junk out of your trunk.
 Unnecessary weight in your car reduces your MPG.

 - While stuck in traffic, use your AC only if you absolutely need to – running the AC when idling or driving at low speeds can create a huge fuel penalty.
 This costs you money and increases harmful vehicle emissions.